Arcadia Biosciences (NASDAQ:RKDA) Stock Rating Upgraded by ValuEngine

-ValuEngine upgraded shares of Arcadia Biosciences (NASDAQ:RKDA) from a sell rating to a hold rating in a report published on Thursday, ValuEngine reports.
+Arcadia Biosciences (NASDAQ:RKDA) was upgraded by ValuEngine from a “sell” rating to a “hold” rating in a report issued on Wednesday, ValuEngine reports.

-Separately, HC Wainwright reissued a buy rating and set a $14.00 price target on shares of Arcadia Biosciences in a research note on Monday, December 23rd.
+A number of other equities analysts have also recently weighed in on RKDA.
+HC Wainwright reissued a “buy” rating and issued a $14.00 price target on shares of Arcadia Biosciences in a report on Monday, December 23rd.
+National Securities reissued a “buy” rating and issued a $16.00 price target on shares of Arcadia Biosciences in a report on Monday.

 Arcadia Biosciences Company Profile